What does a discolored dog tooth mean for your pet?

 Pink, Purple, Grey, or Black Teeth—Intrinsic Discoloration

 Intrinsic discoloration occurs inside your dog’s tooth.
-The most common cause of intrinsic staining occurs secondary to trauma of the tooth that causes the pulp tissue to die and blood to seep into the structure of the tooth from the inside.
+The most common cause of intrinsic staining is secondary to trauma of the tooth, which causes the pulp tissue to die and blood to seep into the structure of the tooth from the inside.
 Intrinsic staining can be caused by problems such as:

 • Trauma or Injury to the tooth, causing pulpitis